-Ben Affleck’s Life Reportedly ‘Falling Apart:’ Jennifer Garner & Batman Shockers
+Ben Affleck’s Life Reportedly ‘Falling Apart’: Jennifer Garner & Batman Shockers

 “I was a little taken aback,” Affleck subsequently admitted, having thanked Casey in his own Best Screenplay Oscar acceptance speech.

-In January, Ben allegedly was seen in Beverly Hills” accompanied by a 24-hour medical in-home detox aide,” according to Page Six, which also noted reports that Affleck “had been addicted to alcohol and gambling.”
+In January, Ben allegedly was seen in Beverly Hills “accompanied by a 24-hour medical in-home detox aide,” according to Page Six, which also noted reports that Affleck “had been addicted to alcohol and gambling.”

 In recent weeks, two new bombshells have dropped, one related to Ben’s role as Batman and one focused on Jennifer Garner.
 And when it comes to the Batman shocker, it’s deceptively simple, according to Warner Bros. insiders quoted by Page Six.